Among 100 Hospitals and Health Systems with Great Orthopedic Programs

-November 16, 2017 ― Hackensack, NJ ― Hackensack Meridian Health Hackensack University Medical Center is pleased to announce it has been recognized by Becker's Hospital Review on its "100 hospitals and health systems with great orthopedic programs 2017" list.
+December 20, 2018 ― Hackensack, NJ ― Hackensack Meridian Health Hackensack University Medical Center has been recognized by Becker's Healthcare as one of the "100 hospitals and health systems with great orthopedic programs 2018."

-“I want to congratulate our entire Orthopedics team on this significant achievement,” said Ihor Sawczuk, M.D., president of Hackensack University Medical Center.
-“This recognition is a tangible demonstration of their dedication to provide the highest quality, human-centered care.”
+“I want to congratulate our entire orthopedics team on this significant achievement,” said Mark D. Sparta, FACHE, president, Hackensack University Medical Center, executive vice president, Population Health, Hackensack Meridian Health.
+“This recognition is a demonstration of their dedication to provide the highest quality, human-centered care.”

-According to Becker’s Hospital Review, hospitals included on this list are national leaders in orthopedic care.
+According to Becker’s Healthcare, hospitals included on this list are national leaders in orthopedic care with rich histories of innovation and have won grants to research musculoskeletal treatments.
 Many are high volume centers for quality care, outcomes and innovation in musculoskeletal wellness.
 In addition to standout orthopedic care, the programs on this list feature top-notch research departments and tout well-respected surgeons in the field.

-“We are delighted to receive this recognition,” said Michael A. Kelly, M.D., chair of the Department of Orthopedic Surgery and chair of the Department of Physical Medicine and Rehabilitation at Hackensack University Medical Center.
-“It is a pleasure and privilege to collaborate with our exceptional team in service of our patients, their families and the wider community.”
+“We are excited to receive this recognition for the second year in a row,” said Michael A. Kelly, M.D., chair of the Department of Orthopedic Surgery and chair of the Department of Physical Medicine and Rehabilitation at Hackensack University Medical Center.
+“It is a pleasure and privilege to collaborate with our exceptional team in service of our patients, their families and the community.”

 In compiling the list, the Becker's team examined several rankings and ratings along with the program's reputation for innovation.
 Becker's Hospital Review has published a version of this list since 2011.